 SCEGGS provides significant technological access in every classroom and learning space.
-Through our 1:1 Laptop Program, every girl in Years 5-12 has their own HP convertible laptop, and we have equivalent access to technology in K-4 Classrooms with Apple iPads.
+Through our 1:1 Laptop Program, every girl in Years 5-12 has their own HP convertible laptop, and we have equivalent access to technology in K-4 Classrooms with Apple iPads or laptops.
 Additionally, secondary students take their laptop home each afternoon.

 The ICT creates many exciting possibilities for learning in a modern classroom including increased flexibility and more authentic and connected learning experiences.
 It allows teachers and students to effectively access real world data, to solve more complex problems, to create simulations and ask deeper “what if” questions.